This short story/flash fiction is written for the photo prompt at Describli.

 I motion for them to follow me to the dark shop in front of us.
 Its door is ajar and it looks mostly abandoned.
 We can rest here for an hour or two and then continue.

-I wake up to a sound of a loud screaming.
+I wake up to the sound of a loud screaming.
 My hand automatically reaching for the gun resting on my coat.
 It’s a distant screaming.
 The Others are here.

 I wake up Grandma and Lilly slowly shaking them.
 They know enough to not make any noise even if I startle them every time I do this.